 Beaver Falls: The Crown Jewel of Havasupai

 If you hike all the way to Supai and miss Beaver Falls, you might miss the soul of the canyon.
-With river crossings, chains, ladders, cascading waterfalls, and beauty flooding every step, this hike is pure adventure — and one of my all-time favourites.
+With river crossings, chains, ladders, cascading waterfalls, and beauty flooding every step, this hike is pure adventure — and one of my favourites.

 This post contains affiliate links, meaning if you purchase them after clicking on my link, I will earn a small commission.
 I only recommend products that I use and love or that I believe will add value to your trip.
 Thank you for supporting my blog.